5. Store the Identity Envelope With a Timestamp

 Storing the Envelope TTL

 We’ve provided an example below for setting a timestamp for first-party cookies and for local storage.
 Based on the users geo location you will need to set the correct expiration time.
+It is important to note that every time you refresh the envelope you will also need to update or set a new expiration time.

 In the example below, we use the first party cookie _lr_env_exp and the local storage key name _lr_env_exp: